-- (1) If the Milk does not comply with the Law or Relevant Standards, then without limiting our rights and remedies we may take any, or a combination of, the following actions: - (a) we may temporarily suspend collection of your Milk by notice to you; and/or - (b) we may request you prepare a corrective action plan which sets out how you will comply with the Law or Relevant Standards and submit the plan for our review and approval.
-Upon our approval of the corrective action plan, you must implement and carry out the plan in accordance with its terms. - (2) If you do not become compliant with the Law or Relevant Standards within three months (or as otherwise may be agreed in writing between you and SDA) of: - (a) a notice of suspension being given; and/or - (b) you fail to carry out the corrective action plan in accordance with its terms and therefore remain non-compliant with the Law or Relevant Standards, it will be a material breach of this MSA.
+- (1) Each of SDA and the Supplier must comply with the Law in performing any obligations under this MSA.
+You must ensure that your Milk and your Farm comply with the Law and Relevant Standards. - (2) If there is any conflict between the requirements of the Law and the Relevant Standards, the higher standard must be complied with. - (3) If your Milk or your Farm does not comply with the Law or Relevant Standards, then without limiting our rights and remedies we may take any, or a combination of, the following actions: - (a) we may temporarily suspend collection of your Milk by notice to you; and/or - (b) we may request you prepare a corrective action plan which sets out how you will comply with the Law or Relevant Standards and submit the plan for our review and approval.
+Upon our approval of the corrective action plan, you must implement and carry out the plan in accordance with its terms.

+- (4) If you do not become compliant with the Law or Relevant Standards within three months (or as otherwise may be agreed in writing between you and SDA) of: - (a) a notice of suspension being given; and/or - you fail to carry out the corrective action plan in accordance with its terms and therefore remain non-compliant with the Law or Relevant Standards, it will be a material breach of this MSA.

-(3) In order to comply with the Relevant Standards and the requirements of some export markets, in limited circumstances we may measure certain quality results over a rolling 12-month period if you were a supplier to us during the previous Milk Year.
-You acknowledge and agree (including for the purposes of clause 15.2(4)) that we may use results from a previous Milk Year in order to determine whether the Milk is meeting the Relevant Standards as set out in Chapter 4 (Milk Quality Standards) of the Supplier Handbook.
+- (5) In order to comply with the Relevant Standards and the requirements of some export markets, in limited circumstances we may measure certain quality results over a rolling 12-month period if you were a supplier to us during the previous milk year.
+You acknowledge and agree (including for the purposes of clause 14.2(4)) that we may use results from a previous milk year in order to determine whether the Milk is meeting the Relevant Standards as set out in Chapter 4 (Milk Quality Standards) of the Supplier Handbook. - (6) In accordance with our Supplier Code of Conduct (refer to Chapter 8 of the Supplier Handbook), SDA has zero tolerance for certain behaviours.
+You must not, in any way whatsoever, including verbally, physically or in writing: - (a) abuse; - (b) intimidate; - (c) harass (including sexually harass); - (d) threaten or act in a threatening manner; or - (e) engage in any violent or dangerous activity, towards any SDA employee, advisor or third party contractor.
+Any such behaviour will be considered a material breach of this MSA and may result in immediate termination of this MSA.